Sankaty Head Lighthouse

 The lighthouse grounds are open to the public daily from sunrise to sunset during the summer months.
 It is also open on special days for visitors to climb up the tower.

-The town of Siasconset lies in a very quiet picturesque area on Nantucket with nearby beaches and the Siasconset Golf Course, which practices “pasture golf” where visitors can play dressed as they are and enjoy the views by the lighthouse. |
+The town of Siasconset lies in a very quiet picturesque area on Nantucket with nearby beaches and the Siasconset Golf Course, which practices “pasture golf” where visitors can play in casual clothing and enjoy the views by the lighthouse. |

 Sankaty Head now sits adjacent to the golf course about a mile north of the village of Siasconset.
-The Coskata-Coatue Wildlife Refuge lies a few miles way where a naturalist guide provides visitors a tour on a four-wheel sand buggy through the salt marsh to learn about the geology, ecology, and history of the area and to climb the Great Point lighthouse.
+The Coskata-Coatue Wildlife Refuge lies a few miles way where a naturalist guide provides visitors a tour on a four-wheel sand buggy through the salt marsh to learn about the geology, ecology, and history of the area and to climb the Great Point Lighthouse.

 Directions: